rust-lang/cargo/src/doc/man/cargo-test.md

 then executes them.

 Different from normal test targets, each code block compiles to a doctest executable on the fly with `rustc`.
-These executables runs in parallel in separate processes.
+These executables run in parallel in separate processes.
 The compilation of a code block is in fact a part of test function controlled by libtest, so some options such as `--jobs` might not take effect.
-Note that this execution model of doctests is an undocumented implementation details, beware of depending on it.
+Note that this execution model of doctests is not guaranteed and may change in the future; beware of depending on it.

 See the [rustdoc book](https://doc.rust-lang.org/rustdoc/) for more information on writing doc tests.